aguayoau/get_token/README.md

 We will create an IAM user with no policy attached and a 2 factor authenticathion enable.
 Then this user will be assigned to a group with two policies.
 One that enforces the MFA and a another that asign the user to an IAM role with all the desired privilegues.

+I have included in this project a cloud formation template called mfa-template.json that creates one user, one role, and one group.
+The only remaining thing is to register a MFA device and create an acceess key

 ## Detailed instructions.

 ### Step 1